Our Commitment to Privacy

 There are several ways we strive to protect your personal information:

 We maintain security standards and procedures to help prevent unauthorized access to confidential information about you.
-Our security standards and procedures are updated and tested from time to time to improve the protection of our information about you and to assure the integrity of our personal information.
+Our security standards and procedures are updated and tested regularly to improve the protection of our information about you and to assure the integrity of our personal information.

 We have procedures that limit employee access to personally identifiable information to those employees with a business need to know such information about you.
 We educate our employees about the importance of confidentiality and customer privacy through standard operating procedures and training programs.
 We take appropriate measures to enforce employee privacy responsibilities.